 Following are my recommendations for luggage for your trip:

 - Small day backpack: This bag will be the one stays with you at all times during your trip, and will make a great carry-on for your flights.
 This pack where you will keep necessities such as your camera, water bottle, sunscreen, sunglasses, windbreaker, and other similar objects during your daily excursions in the islands.
-Because you will be the one to carry this packback you’ll want to keep the weight down.
+Because you will be the one to carry this backpack you’ll want to keep the weight down.
+I recommend Patagonia’s Lightweight Blackhole Pack 26L.
+The water resistant fabric will help keep your belongings dry from any splash up as you head out for your day’s activities.

 - Spare Duffel: It’s a good idea to carry a spare duffel rolled up in your main luggage piece.
 This is not only good in case you want to leave some belongings at your hotel in Quito while you are in the Galápagos or Amazon, but it comes in handy for those who like to do a good deal of shopping and need more space to get everything home.

-- Comfortable tennis shoes or light hiking boots with good traction: Hiking in the Galapagos is not strenuous, but the ground uneven and rocky in some places.
-Study sandals like Chacos, Tevas, or Keens are also fine for hiking.
+- Comfortable tennis shoes or light hiking boots with good traction: Hiking in the Galapagos is not strenuous, but the ground is uneven and rocky in some places.
+Sturdy sandals like Chacos, Tevas, or Keens are also fine for hiking.

 - Flip flops: Not really necessary, but you might like having dry sandals for using around the boat or in your hotel.
 On cruises, it’s also acceptable to go barefoot.